remg427/misp42splunk/README.md

 2. **working with other branches** Download the ZIP file and extract the folder misp42splunk which actually contains the Splunk app.
 You have to compress that folder as misp42splunk.tar.gz
 3. Install the app on your Splunk Search Head(s): "Manage Apps" -> "Install app from file"
 4. At next logon, you should be invited to configure the app (if not go to Manage Apps > misp42 > launch app)
-5. create at least one input for example "default_misp"
+5. create at least one input for example "default_misp".
+Please note that mandatory fields "intervals" and "index" are not used.
+Just put a valid value
+    - provide a name
     - provide the url to your MISP instance,
     - provide the authkey,
     - check (or not) the certificate of the MISP server,